easy-graph/easy-graph.github.io/docs/_sources/contributorGuide.rst.txt

 ~~~~~~~~~~~~~~

 This section guides you through submitting a bug report for EasyGraph.
-Following these guidelines helps maintainers and the community
+Adhering to these guidelines helps maintainers and the community
-understand your report, reproduce the behavior, and find related
+understand your report, reproduce the behavior, and identify related
 reports.

-Before creating bug reports, please check `this
+Before creating bug reports, please check the following `list
-list <#before-submitting-a-bug-report>`__ to be sure that you need to
+<#before-submitting-a-bug-report>`__ to ensure that a new report is
-create one.
-When you are creating a bug report, please include as many
+necessary.
+When you do create a bug report, please include as many details
-details as possible.
-Fill out the `required
+as possible and fill out the `required
 template <https://github.com/easy-graph/Easy-Graph/blob/master/.github/ISSUE_TEMPLATE/---bug-report.md>`__,
-the information it asks helps the maintainers resolve the issue faster.
+as the information requested will assist maintainers in resolving the issue more quickly.

-   **Note:** If you find a **Closed** issue that seems like it is the
-   same thing that you’re experiencing, open a new issue and include a
+   **Note:** If you find a **Closed** issue that matches the one you encountered, open a new issue
-   link to the original issue in the body of your new one.
+   and include a link to the original issue in your report.

 Before submitting a bug report
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^